-The Department of Licensing (DOL) relies upon National Market Reports (NMR) for determing fair market value.
+The Department of Licensing (DOL) relies upon National Market Reports (NMR) to determine fair market value.

 Can I challenge the determined fair market value, if I'm convinced my vehicle is worth less?

 Sure.
-To do so, provide the DOL with one or more of the following:
+To do so, provide the Washington Department of Licensing (DOL) with one or more of the following:

 - An estimate in repairs as determined by a mechanic.
 You can't guess this on your own.
 You must employ a certified mechanic to create the estimate.

-- An appraisal authored by a registered dealer.
+- An appraisal written by a registered dealer.

-- Photocopied evidence of another maket value-setting source listing your vehicle at a lower value.
+- Photocopied evidence of another market value-setting source listing your vehicle at a lower value.
 Kelley Blue Book, Edmunds, and the National Auto Dealers Association (NADA) are all considered legitimate sources.